DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-This studio class will explore specific dye and manipulation techniques that directly relate to integrated textile and garment design.
-Working with color, composition and fabric movement we will discuss simple garment shapes and how they can be used in conjunction with expressive textiles.
+Explore specific dye and manipulation techniques that directly relate to integrated textile and garment design.
+Working with color, composition and fabric movement discuss simple garment shapes and how they can be used in conjunction with expressive textiles.

 DS 321 — PROBLEM-DEFINITION: DESIGN PROGRAMMING